Hudson Hornet: 1951

-Hudson Hornets were available as a two-door coupe, four-door sedan, a convertible, and a pillarless hardtop coupe.
-The models were priced the same as Commodore Eight, which was priced from US$2,543 to $3,099.
+The new Hudson Hornets were available as a two-door coupe, a four-door sedan, a convertible, and a two-door pillarless hardtop.
+The models were priced the same as the Commodore Eight, which ranged from $2,543 to $3,099.

 All Hornets from 1951 through 1953 were powered by Hudson's high-compression straight-six "H-145" engine.
 It was based on Hudson's previous 262 CID "Super Six" that was not only bored and stroked to increase displacement, but "thoroughly over-engineered in the Hudson tradition. a high-chromium-alloy block and other premium features."
 An electric clock was standard.